 I'd be the first to agree that terrible crimes have been committed in the name of religion.
-In mosques across the Near East Islamic immams regularly preach jihad, a holy war against Israel.
-The Pope, John Paul II, has censored well-known Roman Catholic theologians who questioned the Church's doctrine of papal infallibility.
+In mosques across the Near East

+Islamic immams regularly preach jihad, a holy war against Israel.
+The

+Pope, John Faul II, has censored well-known Roman Catholic theologians who questioned the Church's doctrine of papal infallibility.
 Maoism has its rectification centers and Russian Communism its mental hospitals.

-In Israel the rabbinate have imposed their outhority in the area of the rules of personal status on those who willingly accept the yoke of the law and those who do not.
+In Israel the rabbinate have imposed their quthority in the area of the rules of personal status on those who willingly accept the yoke of the law and those who do not.
 We confront here an inescapable human dilemma.
-We can't do without religion and few groups possess enough humility and self-discipline not to need to impose 'true' values, their values, on others.
+We can't do without religion and few groups possess enough humility, of self-discipline, not to need to impose 'true' values, their values, on others.
+Religion certifies what is right and right-minded people tend to be impatient and intolerant.